lefterisvl83/Multi-agent-STL-planning-with-block-coordinate-optimization/README.md

 ---

 ## 📜 Citation
-If you use this code in your research, please cite:
+If you use this method/code in your research, please cite:
 ```bibtex
 @inproceedings{VlahakisLCSS26,
   title={Efficient Multi-Agent Temporal Logic Planning via Block-Coordinate Optimization and Smooth Penalty Functions},